convalise/unity-material-symbols/README.md

 ### 1) What's the difference between "Material Symbols" and "Material Icons"?

 The Material Symbols font was introduced in 2022 and is the variable version of the original Material Icons font.
 This means that supported applications (e.g., web browsers) can take advantage of the variable axes in the Material Symbols font for further refinements and animations.
-Also, the original Material Icons font has not been updated in many years, most likely being deprecated.
+Also, the original Material Icons font has not been updated in many years and appears to be no longer maintained.

 ### 2) Does Unity support variable fonts?

-As of the day this package was created, no, Unity has not yet added support for variable font axes.
-Due to this limitation, a static version of the Material Symbols font is being used on this project — and it's a lot smaller than the variable version, which is very nice.
+As of the date this package was created, no — Unity has not yet added support for variable font axes.
+Due to this limitation, a static version of the Material Symbols font is used in this project — and it's much smaller than the variable version, which also helps keep the project lightweight.

-### 3) Which font variation the package is based on?
+### 3) Which font variation is the package based on?

 This package uses the Sharp style.
-In oder to provide both filled and non-filled icons two font files are being used, both regular weight, adding a total of about 1.5 MB to the build size.
+In order to provide both filled and non-filled icons, two font files are used, both regular weight, adding a total of about 1.5 MB to the build size.

 ### 4) Will the package include other variations in the future?

-It would not be wise because providing variations will unnecessarily increase the build size, so at least for now only the Sharp style will be included.
-Also, it kind of defeats the purpose of this package being a **lightweight** source of icons — 1.5 MB is already a lot for font files honestly speaking.
+Including more variations would likely add unnecessary bloat, since each additional style increases the build size.
+So at least for now, only the Sharp style will be included.
+Also, that kind of defeats the purpose of this package being a **lightweight** source of icons — 1.5 MB is already quite a lot for font files, practically speaking.

 ### 5) Can I replace the included font with a different variation?

+To make replacement easier and minimize potential issues, I compile an up-to-date list of recommended font variations available on [this page](URLs.md).
+These options have a smaller file size than other sources and are compatible with the included codepoints file — so you can swap them in without extra setup.

-Yes, but at your own risk.
-You're free to download and use any variation you like from any source you want, just make sure to replace both `ttf` files on the package Fonts folder (overwrite with the same name and don't delete the `meta` files).
-Bear in mind that the codepoints file must match the font version, so depending on your source you'll most likely need to replace it as well.
+That said, you're still free to use any variation you prefer, from any source, at your own risk.
+If you go that route, be sure to replace both `ttf` files in the package’s Fonts folder using the same filenames, and don’t delete the `meta` files.
+Also note that the codepoints file must match the font version — so depending on the source you choose, you'll most likely need to update that as well.

-#### 5.1) Alternative

-In order to minimize bad decisions, I've made a list of font variations available for download on [this page](URLs.md).
-They have a (more) compact file size than other sources and the included codepoints file is already compatible with them.

-#### 5.2) Disclaimer

-While I'm reluctant to include variations in the package as previously explained, replacing the font with another one is a lot better than having 9 or 21 variations simultaneously included in the build.
-Besides, the only downside of this decision is the lost ability to mix styles, but mixing styles is bad design anyway :)

 ### 6) Can I use the package with TextMeshPro?

-Well, I personally see no advantages in using TMP because it adds a lot of unnecessary overhead to get the same result, but technically speaking, yes you can.
-You'll need to create the `TMP_FontAsset` using the official methods and manually set the unicode-escaped string to the `TMP_Text` though.
+While TMP is a powerful tool, for this use case it adds more overhead than benefit, in my view.
+But technically speaking — yes, you can.
+You'll need to create the `TMP_FontAsset` using the official methods and manually set the unicode-escaped string to the `TMP_Text`.
 For that last part, you can do something like this:

 ```cs
 public MaterialSymbolData icon;